origamitower/purr/design/idea/0000-contracts.md

 ## Summary

-Origami uses a gradual type system with higher-order contracts (which allow runtime-enforced refinements).
+Purr uses a gradual type system with higher-order contracts (which allow runtime-enforced refinements).

 ## References